Skip to Content

-These vegan Gochujang Brussels Sprouts can be made mild or spicy, but however you pull them together, they’ll be crispy, sweet, and tangy.
-With just 7 ingredients and one bowl required, you can whip up a batch of these dairy-free gochujang brussels sprouts in under half an hour!
+These vegan Gochujang Brussels Sprouts can be made mild or spicy, but however you pull them together, they'll be crispy, sweet, and tangy.
+With just 7 ingredients and one bowl required, make these dairy-free gochujang brussels sprouts to be ready in under half an hour!

 About this recipe